ucb-ist-drupal/SiteClone/README.md

 Run `terminus help site clone` to see all the options.

-## Issues and improvements
-Post 'em in the [project issue queue](https://github.com/ucb-ist-drupal/SiteClone/issues).

 ## Details

 ### Cloning site code
 This code endeavors to mirror each environment between the source site and the target (the new copy being created).
 If there are pending commits in the source site's live or test environments, those same commits should be pending in the corresponding environments on the cloned site.

 The code uses your local `git` to clone the source and target sites to your /tmp directory.
-(See *Possible Improvements* below.)
-The target site repository is reset to the latest commit of the source site and source site code is merged into the target repository. **An important assumption is that the target site uses the same upstream repository as the source site.** Only use `--target-site-upstream=<upstream>` if you really know what you're doing.
+(See note below on Windows support.)

 `--source-site-git-depth` allows the user to shallow-clone the source site repository when it is huge and is unlikely to have diverged from the newly created target site more than N commits ago.
 This speeds up the `git clone` steps over slower connections, but **using too shallow a depth can cause the code merge to fail**.